 Today, accurate information is an increasingly critical resource for our understanding of the world.

-group of participants from all over the world to Thessaloniki International Media Summer Academy.
+group of participants from all over the world to Thessaloniki International Media Summer Academy in July of 2019.

 The CMIL is excited to be working with Paley Library at Temple University on the acquisition and digitization of the Elizabeth Thoman Media Literacy Archives.
 Thoman was the founder of the Center for Media Literacy.
 The archives include years worth of documentation on the Center for Media Literacy and Thoman’s other writings.
 In the future, the university will house the archives of the National Association for Media Literacy Education and other media literacy organizations.